exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/04_package.json Scripts/index.md

 You see that the script runs another script named `start:dev`, which is present in the `scripts` section.
 Notice the `run` addition in between `npm` and the name of the script: running custom scripts requires this `run` keyword, unlike running standard scripts/commands.
 Somewhat confusing - why not to use a uniform syntax always?
 Although, `npm run start` in our case acts similarly to `npm start`, `npm run install` fails with `missing script: install`.
 So, you get the idea: if the script is present, you can add `run` to execute it even if the script overrides a standard command (if you're not sure whether the command is standard or not), and you must add `run` to execute custom ones.

-`start:dev` in our setup runs `better-npm-run start-dev`. `better-npm-run` is a package used to facilitate scripts execution on Windows - it covers for the file path differences (`/` vs. `\`). `better-npm-run` is listed in dependencies, and the `start-dev` is in the `betterScripts` section. `cross-env` is another popular package used on the Windows platform.
+`start:dev` in our setup runs `better-npm-run start-dev`. `better-npm-run` is a package used to facilitate scripts execution on Windows - it covers for the file path differences (`/` vs. `\`). `better-npm-run` is listed in `dependencies`, and the `start-dev` is in the `betterScripts` section. `cross-env` is another popular package used on the Windows platform.

-`nodemon` is also a package listed in dependencies.
+`nodemon` is also a package listed in `dependencies`.
 It "watches" the `src` directory for changes and restarts the process as specified via the `--exec` option, which in our case is `babel-node` execution of the `src/server.js` file, the entry point into the application.

 As you can see, `start-prod` executes the code from the `build` folder, directly from `node`, so that code must be processed via `babel` ahead of time - which is done, according to the scripts, in the `build` step.